mir-ror/libircclient/libircclient/doc/sources/Appendix_FAQ.rst

 Why the irc_cmd_join function does not return an error?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A typical example is the :ref:`api_irc_cmd_join` call always returns success even when you attempt to join a password-protected channel.
+A typical example is the :c:func:`irc_cmd_join` call always returns success even when you attempt to join a password-protected channel.
 Then some time later the IRC server returns an error.
 This is because the irc_cmd family of functions return success when the command is sent to the IRC server.
 The asynchronous nature of IRC makes it impossible to obtain the command result immediately.
 Please read the question above.